fbpx

 Welcome to the Mindsets Wellness Program

 Welcome to the Mindsets Wellness Program!
 Joining Mindsets is your first step towards building healthy habits that focus on fitness, nutrition, and self-care.
-This free program was designed based on the results of the Mindsets Study to give adults with Down syndrome the tools needed for a healthy, happy, active, lifestyle into adulthood and throughout aging.
+This free program was designed based on the results of the Mindsets Study to give adults with Down syndrome the life skills and habits needed for a healthy, active, lifestyle into adulthood and throughout aging.

 • Build a daily exercise routine with recommended exercises from the Mindsets Study